SETI/rms-tools/cspyce/AAREADME.txt

 - The function use_errors() takes a function name or list of names and designates the _error version of each function as the default.
 If the input argument is missing, _error versions are selected universally.
-With this option, for example, a call to spyce1.bodn2c() will actually call spyce1.bodn2c_error() instead.
+With this option, for example, a call to cspyce1.bodn2c() will actually call cspyce1.bodn2c_error() instead.

 For backward compatibilty with our original Python cspice library, the _error versions of all cspice functions are selected by default.

-You can also choose between the "flag" and "error" versions of a function using spyce function attributes, as discussed below.
+You can also choose between the "flag" and "error" versions of a function using cspyce function attributes, as discussed below.

 ================================================================================
 VECTORS AND ARRAYS